Welcome to today's edition of the Rush 24-7 podcast.

 No Reagan voter ever believed McCain was a Reaganite.

-I I think I think and look at there's a couple more soundbites coming up, time for time constraints here, but uh a lot of this is aimed at Sarah Palin.
+I think, and look, there are a couple more soundbites coming up, time constraints here, but a lot of this is aimed at Sarah Palin.

-When you when you when you strip all the talk, it's a Reagan ear is over and we gotta look stop all this nostalgia and stuff.
+When you strip all the talk, it's a Reagan era is over, and we've got to stop all this nostalgia and stuff.

-Clearly, in last year's campaign, the most prominent articulate voice for standard run-of-the-mill good old fashioned American conservatism with Sarah Palin.
+Clearly, in last year's campaign, the most prominent, articulate voice for standard, run-of-the-mill, good old-fashioned American conservatism was Sarah Palin.

 Now, everybody on this Speak to America tour has presidential perspirations.